According to AAA, more than half of American families will take a road trip this year.

 For those of you that don’t subscribe to one of those services, the Roadside Assistance app is a great way to find a towing company or repair shop super quick.

-The landing page of the Roadside Assistance app automatically displays the nearest assistance provider, but you can also tap over to a map that displays all options in your location.
+The landing page of the Roadside Assistance app automatically displays the nearest assistance provider.
+However, you can also tap over to a map that displays all options in your location.

 It’s simple, but that’s what makes this app a winner.
-Its design helps you stay focused on getting help quickly in a time when you’re likely frazzled.
+The design helps you focus on getting help quickly, in a time when you’re likely to feel stressed.

 Another option for roadside assistance apps is to look into whether your auto maker (Ford, Toyota, etc) or auto insurance provider has an app that includes roadside assistance options.

-I haven’t tried any of these myself, but I recommend looking into this, especially if your auto maker or auto insurance provider has restrictions on where you can get your car serviced.
+I haven’t tried any of these myself, but I recommend looking into this option.
+This is especially important if your auto maker or auto insurance provider has restrictions on where you can get your car serviced.